crsl4/computingtools/pages/git.md

 your github password over and over, we will use "ssh keys".
 The steps below follow the github [help](https://help.github.com/articles/generating-an-ssh-key/) on ssh keys.
+Lots of details on the process [here](http://happygitwithr.com/ssh-keys.html) too.

 1. check to see if you already generated a key pair earlier, in your hidden